miLibris/flask-rest-jsonapi/docs/pagination.rst

 Pagination
 ==========

-You can control the pagination with querystring url parameter "page"
+You can control the pagination with the querystring url parameter "page"

 Example (not urlencoded for readability)::